-On behalf of all of us at DLC, UI, we wish to welcome you to our new website and express our sincere appreciation for your support and understanding in the 2011/2012 Session that was obviously an extra-ordinarily long Session for very obvious reasons.
+On behalf of all of us at DLC, UI, we wish to welcome you to our website and express our sincere appreciation for your support and understanding during the last Session that was obviously an extra-ordinarily long Session for very obvious reasons.
 We also extend .

 our appreciation to our Colleagues, Resource Persons and Facilitators who assisted us in different ways in the course of the session.
 Since I assumed office as the Director, Distance Learning Centre,University of Ibadan in February 2011, I have been intimated with the various challenges faced by DLC students in their quest to access education through the DL mode.
 Majority of these challenges are IT related.

 In order to have a full grasp of your feelings and concerns, I have personally been engaging some of you in discussion on the facebook platform assuring you of our resolve to address the problems.

 As expected, in the last few days, we have been inundated by questions and concerns by a cross-section of you all especially through the social media.
 Since the issues and concerns are of general interest to you all, it is important to publicly address some of these for the benefit of all.
 This is indeed the essence of this message to you all.